tomato42/tls13-spec/draft-ietf-tls-tls13.md

 responsible for verifying that the other's certificate is valid and has not expired or been revoked.

-The general goal of the key exchange process is to create a pre_master_secret known to the communicating parties and not to attackers.
-The pre_master_secret will be used to generate the master_secret (see
+The general goal of the key exchange process is to create a master_secret known to the communicating parties and not to attackers (see
-{{computing-the-master-secret}}).
-The master_secret is required to generate the Finished messages and record protection keys (see {{server-finished}} and
+{{computing-the-master-secrets}}).
+The master_secret is required to generate the record protection keys (see {{server-finished}} and
 {{key-calculation}}).
-By sending a correct Finished message, parties thus prove that they know the correct pre_master_secret.
+By sending a correct Finished message, parties thus prove that they know the correct master_secret and bind the ephemeral keys to the authentication secret.

+####  HKDF

+The separation of HKDF into its two components, HKDF-Extract and HKDF-Expand as used in this specification has two main purposes: (i) Highlight the uses of HKDF-Expand as a pseudo-random function (PRF) in the cases where a strong (uniform) key is available and without need for further extraction, and (ii) to accommodate the derivation of multiple keys out of a single extracted key, e.g. when deriving multiple keys using MS. We note that care needs to be applied when using this separation.
+The output of HKDF-Extract SHOULD only be used for generating further keys via HKDF-Expand and never as a terminal key (i.e., never as a leaf in the key derivation tree).
+In particular, context information in the form of label+seed is only attached to the HKDF-Expand inputs not to that of HKDF-Extract.

 ####  Anonymous Key Exchange